common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/bkm.md

 ## Acknowledgements

 The compilation of this dataset occured during data camp organized in Yaoundé (Cameroon) in September-October 2024.
-Two main contributors were involved in the localization of the MCV interface for Tuki, gathering of the sentence prompts, reading sentence prompts, and validating recordings.
+Two main contributors were involved in the localization of the MCV interface for Kom, gathering of the sentence prompts, reading sentence prompts, and validating recordings.
 They are :
 - Gilian Nindum
 - Milton Mih Nges